Adi03codes/conversion-to-TLV/README.md

 ## Use

-To convert code, create a directory.
-We're currently recommending this live in a different repo.
-Run `convert.py` from there.
+To convert code, create a separate working directory.
+It is recommended to run the conversion process outside this repository for better organization.

 ## Contributing